jakexks/terraform-provider-gzip/README.md

 ```

-Then gzip_me.output should contain your data
+Then example_data.output should contain your data, but gzipped